alexrozanski/LlamaChat/README.md

 open LlamaChat.xcodeproj
 ```

+**NOTE:** LlamaChat includes [Sparkle](https://github.com/sparkle-project/Sparkle) for autoupdates, which will fail to load if LlamaChat is not signed.
+Ensure that you use a valid signing certificate when building and running LlamaChat.

 **NOTE:** model inference runs really slowly in Debug builds, so if building from source make sure that the `Build Configuration` in `LlamaChat > Edit Scheme... > Run` is set to `Release`.

 ## ✨ Features